micharbet/CLE/doc/HOWTO.md

     |           |      session ID ( $CLE_USER-shellpid )
     date and time
 ```
-Collumns are diferentiated by colors and the command is clearly highlighted
+Columns are diferentiated by colors so the command is clearly highlighted
-to be visible at first glance.
+and visible at first glance.
 Note also the red number showing non-zero return
 code.

+There are also special rich history records:
-Special records appear when a session is started.
-Those are denoted with an '@'
-at the place of the command return code.
-Then, the part that would normally ne the
+- a session start, denoted with '@' at the place of the return code with
-working directory contains the terminal name and instead of the command there is
+  the terminal name and additional session originator info.
-additional information in square brackets.

-Other special rich hostory exist:
-- notes: lines with hash at the begining do not start anything but are recorded
+- notes: lines with hash at the begining don't do anything but are recorded
   Such you can place markers to rich history.
 Shown in yellow color on output.
 - folder bookmarks are recorded with command `xx`
-- variables: those special rich history records are created whenever you issue
+- variables - those special rich history records are created whenever you issue
   something like `echo $MYVARIABLE`